-As provided for in the Water Act, the DGWS has been replaced by the WSRA as from 1 April 2006 but it continues to be referred to as Ofwat.
+As provided for in the Water Act, the DGWS was replaced by the WSRA as from 1 April 2006 but it continues to be referred to as Ofwat.
 The WSRA is a body corporate comprising a chairman, a chief executive, three executive and five non-executive directors.
-The present Chairman of Ofwat is Philip Fletcher, who was appointed in January 2006 for a period of five years.
-Philip Fletcher was previously at the DGWS, to which post he was appointed in 2000.
-Ofwat has therefore taken over all functions and duties previously performed by the DGWS with some additions made by the Water Act.
+The present Chairman of Ofwat is Philip Fletcher, who was appointed in January 2006 for a period of five years and whose term is due to expire on 31 December 2011.
+Philip Fletcher was previously the DGWS, to which post he was appointed in 2000.
+Ofwat have taken over all functions and duties previously performed by the DGWS with some additions made by the Water Act.

-Each of the Secretary of State and Ofwat has a primary duty under the WIA to exercise and perform its powers and duties under the WIA in the manner it considers best calculated to:
+Each of the Secretary of State and Ofwat have a primary duty under the WIA to exercise and perform their powers and duties under the WIA in the manner they consider best calculated to:

-- (i) further the consumer objective; - (ii) secure that the functions of Regulated Companies are properly carried out throughout England and Wales; - (iii) secure that Regulated Companies are able (in particular, by securing reasonable returns on their capital) to finance the proper carrying out of those functions; and - (iv) secure that the activities authorised by the licence of a licensed water supplier (see the section "The Water Act" below) and any statutory functions imposed on it are properly carried out.
+- (a) further the consumer objective; - (b) secure that the functions of Regulated Companies are properly carried out throughout England and Wales; - (c) secure that Regulated Companies are able (in particular, by securing reasonable returns on their capital) to finance the proper carrying out of those functions; and - (d) secure that the activities authorised by the licence of a licensed water supplier (see the section "The Water Act" below) and any statutory functions imposed on it are properly carried out.